How Do You Pronounce Riedel Glassware

 Q: Can I put Riedel glasses in the dishwasher?

-A: Many Riedel glasses are dishwasher-safe, but it's important to check the manufacturer's instructions.
-Use a gentle cycle and a mild detergent.
+A: Many Riedel glasses are dishwasher-safe, but you'll want to check the manufacturer's instructions.
+Day to day, use a gentle cycle and a mild detergent.
 Hand washing is always recommended for delicate or valuable glasses.

 Q: How do I choose the right Riedel glass for a particular wine?